Undergraduate Tuition and Fees

 Residential Student - $200; Commuter - $100; Premium Permit - $300

-Extended Learning Tuition (per credit hour) - $245
+Adult and Continuing Education Tuition (per credit hour) - $290

-All continuing students are required to pay a $125 registration deposit in the spring semester prior to pre-registration for the fall semester.
+All continuing students are required to pay a $125 registration deposit in the spring semester.

 Special fees such as Red Cross lifeguard training and other athletic activities may be assessed additionally.

-Other optional activities or services may be offered at additional charge.
-Students may incur additional fees or charges not noted above such as health charges and library fines.
-These fees or charges are the responsibility of the student and/or the co-signer of the Enrollment Agreement.
+Optional activities or services may be offered at additional charge.
+Students may incur additional fees or charges not noted above such as parking fines, health services and library fines.
+These fees or charges are the responsibility of the student and/or the guarantor of the Financial Guarantee Statement.
 These additional charges will appear on a student’s bill as incurred.

 For any questions concerning billing, contact the Office of Enrollment Services at 315-655-7888.